 A: Beaver Creek, Colorado.
 That’s a lot of fun, because we do so many outdoor activities.
 We ride bikes together, or ride the gondolas and the ski lifts, go rafting together, and watch fireworks together.
 We do a lot of outdoor activities.
 We usually travel with our in-laws and we’ve got lots of family there.
 We’re all hanging out and having a good time.

 Q: What vacation is on your bucket list?

 A: Hopefully, we’re going to go to Italy next summer.
-Our vacations we’ll usually take with my brother and his family, or Joel’s sister and her family.
+We’ll usually take our vacations with my brother and his family, or Joel’s sister and her family.
 But we’re going to Italy and just go as (our immediate) family.
 The overseas trips are neat, because the kids are older and they can appreciate the museums more.
 It makes the vacations more interesting.

 Q: Do you think it’s important for children to travel?

 A: I think it’s important for everybody to travel.
 It just opens your eyes.
 We’ve been able to experience a lot of different places and meet a lot of different people.
 It’s very educational.
 It’s great if you can do it.
 If we didn’t travel as a job, I would really want to set destinations to take our children.
 Don’t you remember when your parents took you somewhere and you weren’t old enough to appreciate it?
 Then no one has fun.
 Make sure everyone’s on board and having fun, because that’s really the best memory.